netham45/esp32-scream-receiver/README.md

-# ESP32-S3 Scream Receiver
+# ESP32-ScreamReader

-This receives scream data over tcp to an esp32-s3 and outputs it to a UAC 1.0 sound device, very much WIP and barely works at this stage
+This is an ESP32 screamreader that can target the ESP32 for SPDIF or ESP32S3 for USB UAC 1.0 Host.